⭐ Rated 5/5 on Google Β· Installation Within 7 Days Β· A-Rated Glazing Β· Call: 01622 278948

 Thinking about a new composite door in Kent?

-Ironwood supplies and installs composite doors across Maidstone, Canterbury, Dartford, Sidcup, Orpington, Bromley and the wider Kent area.
-Free survey and quote — no obligation.
+Ironwood supplies and installs composite doors across Maidstone, Canterbury, Dartford, Sidcup, Orpington and the wider Kent area.
+Free survey and no-obligation quote.